-Pupils will have access to the library all day.
+Pupils have access to classroom libraries all day.
 Pupils are encouraged to take part in school reading incentives in which they are rewarded with their own books linked to personal interest and ability (in an aid to create a pupils own personal library).